Odessa pogroms: 1821

-The 1821 pogrom was a fairly serious riot, but was minimized and even dismissed by Jewish communal leaders and intellectuals, despite it killing, wounding, and damaging the homes and businesses of Jews.
-During the Greek War of Independence Jews tended to support the Ottomans, and after Turks killed Gregory V of Constantinople, Odessa, which had been a major anti-Ottoman revolutionary hotbed, received Gregory's remains for burial.
-A large number of Greek immigrants recently arrived from Constantinople joined the funeral and spread rumors that the Jews participated in Gregory's death.
-After the ceremony, Greeks attacked Jewish homes and businesses, shattering windows, smashing doors, and beating Jews with sticks in three Jewish neighborhoods.
+Odessa, which had been a major anti-Ottoman revolutionary hotbed, a refuge for Greeks fleeing Ottoman authority, and home to organizations such as the Filiki Eteria, received Gregory's remains for burial.
+Due to personal intervention from Tsar Alexander I of Russia, the body was laid in state with three days of public worship and a public funeral.
+A large number of Greek immigrants, recently-arrived from Constantinople, joined the funeral, spreading rumors that Jews had participated in Gregory's death, or that they had mocked his body.
+Jews were further accused of using Christian blood for ritual purposes.
+Right after the ceremony, Greeks attacked Jewish homes and businesses, shattering windows, smashing doors, and beating Jews with sticks in three Jewish neighborhoods.
 Russian authorities warned Jews to stay at home, but not everyone listened.
 Heinrich Zschokke witnessed the pogrom and reported several casualties.
 Russian antisemites joined forces with the Greeks, and casualties numbered 17 and over 60 wounded.